newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/pharmacy-cds.md

 ---
 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="note" }

+* If you are applying for CDS Automated Medication System (AMS) registration, you must first contact the BOP at njbpoffice@dca.njoag.gov.
+You can only submit a CDS AMS application upon approval from the BOP
-You must register with the U.S. Drug Enforcement Administration (DEA) to validate your CDS registration.
+* You must register with the U.S. Drug Enforcement Administration (DEA) to validate your CDS registration.
 You will need your CDS number for this process.
-Email a copy of your DEA registration to cds@dca.njoag.gov within 60 days of completing your CDS registration.
+Email a copy of your DEA registration to cds@dca.njoag.gov within 60 days of completing your CDS registration

 :::